inventage/keycloak-custom/README.md

 Module docker-compose
 ---------------------

-This module contains the docker-compose file for starting the custom Keycloak docker image built by the `keycloak-custom` module.
+This module contains the docker-compose file for starting the custom Keycloak docker image built by the `keycloak-server` module.

 Module extensions
 -----------------